 Another delicate issue when it comes to advertising is retargeting properly (aka, advertising to people who have already interacted with your business).
 Retargeting only works when your tracking works effectively.
 Without the Conversions API, you might miss the opportunity to reach those prospects who are most likely to convert.

-To this matter, the Norwegian beauty company Lava Art Cosmetic (LAC) found that when they added the Conversions API to their Facebook Pixel tracking, they were able to better track the customer’s journey on their website.
+To this matter, the Norwegian beauty company Lava Art Cosmetic (LAC) found that when they added the Conversions API to their Facebook Pixel tracking, they improved their customer journey tracking on their website.

 As a result, they were able to create better custom audiences.